Take Five For Hand Hygiene

 The five steps will protect working paramedics, patients and the area of treatment from the spread of germs.

 Five Moments for Hand Hygiene help keep paramedics, patients and their families, safe from infection.

-Hand hygiene is a life-saving factor in pre-hospital care.
-CAA member services, in-conjunction with the World Health Organisation (WHO) are raising awareness of the importance of hand hygiene in preventing the spread of disease.
+Hand Hygiene is a life-saving factor in pre-hospital care.
+CAA, in conjunction with the World Health Organisation (WHO) is raising awareness of the importance of hand hygiene in preventing the spread of disease.